 To protect the confidentiality of program participants, the First Things First Data Dissemination and Suppression Guidelines preclude our reporting social service and early education programming data if the count is less than ten and preclude our reporting data related to health or developmental delay if the count is less than six.
 In addition, some data received from state agencies may be suppressed according to their own guidelines.
-The Arizona Department of Health Services does not report counts less than six; the Arizona Department of Economic Security does not report counts between one and nine; and the Arizona Department of Education does not report counts less than eleven.
-Throughout this report, information which is not available because of suppression guidelines will be indicated by entries of "<6" or "<10" or "<11" for counts, or "DS" (data suppressed) for percentages.
+The Arizona Department of Health Services, for example, does not report counts less than six.
+Throughout this report, information which is not available because of suppression guidelines will be indicated by entries of "<6" or "<10" for counts, or "DS" (data suppressed) for percentages.
 Data are sometimes not available for particular regions, either because a particular program did not operate in the region or because data are only available at the county level.
 Cases where data are not available will be indicated by an entry of "N/A."